-As High Commissioner, he heads one of the world's foremost humanitarian organizations.
+As High Commissioner, he heads one of the world's largest humanitarian organizations.
 UNHCR has twice won the Nobel Peace Prize.
-Its more than 7,685 staff members work in 126 countries providing protection and assistance to millions of refugees, returnees, internally displaced people and stateless persons.
-More than 85 per cent of its staff work in the field, often in difficult and dangerous duty stations.
-UNHCR's needs-based budget for 2012 is US$3.59 billion.
+Its over 9,700 staff members work in 126 countries providing protection and assistance to nearly 60 million refugees, returnees, internally displaced people and stateless persons.
+Some 88 per cent of UNHCR staff work in the field, often in difficult and dangerous duty stations.
+The organization's needs-based budget for 2016 is US$6.5 billion.

 Before being elected High Commissioner, Grandi had been engaged in international cooperation for over 30 years, focusing on refugee and humanitarian work.
 He served as Commissioner-General of the UN agency for Palestine refugees, UNRWA, from 2010 to 2014, after having been the organization's Deputy Commissioner-General since 2005.
 Prior to that, Grandi served as Deputy Special Representative of the UN Secretary-General in Afghanistan, following a long career first with NGOs and later with UNHCR in Africa, Asia, the Middle East and at the organization's Geneva headquarters.

 Grandi was born in Milan in 1957.
 He holds a degree in modern history from the State University in Milan, a BA in Philosophy from the Gregorian University in Rome, as well as an honorary doctorate from the University of Coventry.

 - UNHCR chief in Canada hails PM's leadership in global affairs

 - UNHCR chief welcomes US leadership over global crisis

 - Grandi warns of critical refugee bottleneck in Greece

 - Grandi concerned at reports of Balkan border closures

 - Grandi meets with Syrian refugees at Berlin centre